ramanjaneyalu/cart_assignment/readme.md

 - **Endpoint:** `/cart`
 - **HTTP Method:** POST
-- **Description:** Create a new shopping cart and add items to it.
-Redirects to the summary page.
+- **Description:** Create a new shopping cart and populate it with items.
+After successful creation, it redirects to the summary page.
 - **Request Body:** JSON
 - **Example Request:**
   ```json